hunter-college-ossd-fall-2019/waterpolymer-weekly/README.md

-> This repository belongs to Kendrick Shao and contains weekly blogs written by Kendrick Shao
-> for a course in Open Source software development.
+This repository belongs to Kendrick Shao and contains weekly blogs written by Kendrick Shaofor a course in Open Source software development.